casbrugman/JS98/README.md

 5. Add a tag element to your index.html file and set the src to the 98.js file.
 6. After that create a new script element in which you can use the classes provided.

-> If you use TypeScipt you can use the 98.ts file in the /source folder
+> If you use TypeScript you can use the 98.ts file in the /source folder

 ```HTML
 <!DOCTYPE html>